 We will challenge you and provide you with knowledge and competencies that are in high demand in both the private and the public sector, in Denmark as well as abroad.

-Starting a degree programme at the University might feel like quite a radical change.
+Starting a degree programme at the university might feel like quite a radical change.
 It calls for a completely different level of independence and responsibility for your own learning than an upper secondary education.
 The lecturers are researchers who will provide you with the latest knowledge during their teaching.
 You will learn to apply this knowledge when working with assignments and projects during your studies.

 You will also become part of a large social community on your degree programme.
 There are many opportunities to participate in the various student associations which organise parties, academic events, trips abroad and much more.

-To give you the best start at the University, we have organised a great introduction week for you.
+To give you the best start at the university, we have organised a great introduction week for you.
 You will be introduced to the academic as well as the social aspects of your degree programme and get to know your fellow students.

 I encourage you to engage in your studies both academically and socially.
 I am sure that doing so is the recipe for having five fantastic years at the Department of Economics and Business Economics.